Provenance model¶

 The chain folds each canonical step into the previous digest:

-\(d_{\text{final}}\) is what provenance_digest() returns and what to_dict() stamps
+\(d_{\text{final}}\) is what provenance_digest() returns and what to_dict() stores.

 digest = cap.provenance_digest() # store this alongside the reported Cpk

-and compares it to expected.
+compares it to expected.

-matplotlib Figure from .view(), edits to that Figure are outside the lineage.
+that figure are outside the lineage.

 Using it in an audit¶

-(history_digest, history_lineage, _canonical_step, _chain) and exposed on
+history_lineage, _canonical_step, _chain) and exposed on both QCData and every

-both QCData and every result object.
+result object.